 (left) Main altar; (right) bust of Cardinal Antonio Barberini by a scholar of Alessandro Algardi on a marble base designed by Borromini

-The dedication to the Magi was wanted by Cardinal Antonio Barberini on the assumption that the three kings
+The dedication to the Magi was decided by Cardinal Barberini on the assumption that the three kings

 could be regarded as the first pagans who embraced the Christian faith; their conversion could therefore be considered as